yoelmatveyev/nutes/README.md

 In 1959, a group of scientists at the Moscow State University developed the unique experimental computer Setun, which used the balanced ternary numeral system instead of binary.
 The design has been was proven to be remarkably stable, efficient and elegant.
 Although the production was disbanded in 1965, major computer scientists, including Donald Knuth, still find the ternary computers exceptionally attractive.

 Nutes (reverse of Setun) is a simple abstract machine, a ternary variety of a OISC (One Instruction Set Computer).
-Invented as a tribute to early Soviet computers,  this machine, implementing an esoteric programming language, exhibits a number of unusual features, reminiscent of the Turing machines and cellular automata.
+Invented as a tribute to early Soviet computers,  this machine, also implementing an esoteric programming language, exhibits a number of unusual features, reminiscent of the Turing machines and cellular automata.

 # Description